 Throughout the outbreak of Covid-19, our first priority has been, and continues to be, the wellbeing of all of our patients and colleagues.
+Therefore ahead of the lifting of all restrictions on Monday 19th July, we would like to inform you that Oriel Dental Practice will be keeping all measures in place.
+This includes wearing a mask within the building.

 When you do attend the practice, there will be some new protection measures in place.
-We understand that some of these might seem a little strange at first, so please read on to see how you can help us keep everyone safe
+We understand that some of these might seem a little strange at first, so please read on to see how you can help us keep everyone safe.

 When you call to book your appointment, our receptionist will inform you of the measures that are in place to keep both yourself and our team safe.